any-docs/css/content/guides/box_sizing/aspect_ratios/index.md

 ### Fitting replaced elements within their containers

-To fit a replaced element to the dimensions of its container while maintaining its intrinsic aspect ratio, set the {{cssxref("object-fit")}} property value to `cover` or `contain`.
+To fit a replaced element to the dimensions of its container while maintaining its intrinsic aspect ratio, set the `object-fit` property value to `cover` or `contain`.
 This will resize the replaced element and either clip it to "cover" the container or display it at a smaller size, fully "contained" within it.

 In this example, the square image is placed into a grid of three items, each with an aspect ratio of `5 / 2`.